It’s time to read the ancient story in its own cultural context, not ours. This post is part 4 of 5 in a series on Gen. 1-11.

 Here are some objections to those two main claims from the demanding science interpreters.

 Jesus said the name “Noah”; therefore Jesus assumed he existed.
 Enough said!
-Done deal!

 Jesus simply took an authoritative, existing story in Genesis and used it for his moral purpose to warn people.
 We don’t need to prosecute him: “What did you believe about Noah, and when did you believe it?!”
+In addition, Noah is a Hebrew name, and Hebrew is a late development in the Semitic family of languages.
+Whatever his original name was, it was not Noah (see the next point).

 This is mere accommodationism.
 You’re saying that we have to accommodate Jesus and the NCS authors because they were too stupid and uninspired to understand modern science.
 Accommodationism is deceptive!
 And it says the biblical authors were stupid.
 Very condescending!